Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Materials and methods

 \subsubsection{Expert rater feedback}

 We used feedback from the experts annotating CLs to study the relationship between the factors underlying model uncertainty and the challenges in manual CL annotation.
+The questionnaire was used as structured qualitative triangulation to assess whether the factors associated with predictive uncertainty align with clinician-reported sources of doubt during CL annotation, rather than as a formal clinical validation study.
 We aimed to identify the factors that may hinder medical doctors’ confidence in annotating CLs.
 We assume that any factor should lie in one of five categories: i) intensity and contrast, ii) location in the brain, iii) location with respect to the cortex, iv) lesion shape, and v) patient-related information.
 Using the domain knowledge, available guidelines, our prior research, and unstructured interviews with doctors, we proposed several factors for each category, leaving the possibility for the expert raters to suggest other factors.
 For each of the categories, the respondents needed to select all the factors that decrease either confidence in deciding if an object is a CL or the overall visibility of CLs, making them difficult to segment or detect.
 We left to the respondents the right to reject any of the factors or propose new ones.
 All the questions can be found in Figure \ref{fig:questionnaire}.
 In total, five medical doctors with different levels of expertise underwent the questionnaire: one neuroscientist with 3 years of experience and 4 neurologists with 6, 9, 10, and 20 years of experience in MS.